Democrats in Iowa vie to challenge GOP Sen. Chuck Grassley - NewsBreak

 “I’m also running to dial down political tension to achieve these things,” Franken told a crowd of about 600 at a state Democratic Party banquet in Des Moines last month.

-Grassley easily repelled a primary challenge from Jim Carlin, a state legislator and lawyer from Sioux City.
+Grassley faces a nominal Republican primary challenge in Jim Carlin, a state legislator and lawyer from Sioux City.
 Grassley has raised more in campaign contributions than Finkenauer and Franken combined in a state in which Republicans control the governorship, state legislature, both U.S. Senate seats and three of the four U.S. House seats.

 Grassley, from New Hartford in northern Iowa, was first elected to the U.S. Senate in 1980 after serving three terms in the U.S. House.